 Adobe has been increasing its use of graphics hardware to help accelerate its software.
-Here are links to graphics card info for some Adobe applications:
+Here are links to graphics requirements for some Adobe applications:

 - Adobe Photoshop CS6 GPU FAQ

 - Adobe Premiere Pro system requirements (with list of video cards supported for GPU acceleration)

 - GPU (CUDA, OpenGL) features in After Effects CS6 and CC